 NHDOS purchases fuel annually at a fixed price from the NH Department of Transportation.
 The projected budget for cruiser fuel is based on prior year usage and estimated price per gallon.
-We have budgeted \$4,000 for each of the 5 grant funded cruisers totaling \$20,000.
-We have also budgeted \$10,000 for fuel for non-grant funded Troopers when conducting eligible inspection and enforcement activities.
-This fuel cost transferred to the grant will utilize a pro-rated calculation based on their fuel expenditures and inspection time.
-The projection of \$1,836.00 for New Entrant and Border is based on 612 gallons at \$3.00 per gallon for 24 on site audits and 144 inspection details.
-The average miles for an on site audit is 82 divided by 15 miles per gallon.
-The average miles per BEG inspection detail is 50 divide by 15 miles per gallon, again based on prior years.
+We have budgeted \$3,000 for each of the five grant funded cruisers totaling \$15,000.
+NH also budgeted \$5,000 for fuel for non-grant funded troopers when conducting eligible inspection and enforcement activities.
+This transferred fuel cost will utilize a pro-rated calculation based on their fuel expenditures and inspection time.
+The projection of \$2,200.00 for New Entrant and Border is based on 612 gallons at \$3.00 per gallon for 30 on site audits and 160 inspection details.
+The average miles for an on site audit is 100 divided by 15 miles per gallon.
+The average miles per BEG inspection detail is 50 divide by 15 miles per gallon, again, based on prior years.